carbon-language/carbon-lang/docs/project/evolution.md

 the reviewing team to make a decision.
 They will ensure that at least a couple members of the reviewing team have reviewed the document before it leaves RFC.

-The review manager will put out a last call for community comments on the RFC discussion topic.
-The message will specify the final date for comments, which will be at least one week (or four working days, if longer) after the announcement.
+The review manager will announce a planned end to the community comment period on the "Evolution > RFCs" topic.
+The message will specify the end date, which will be at least one week (or four working days, if longer) after the announcement.
 If nothing significant arises, the reviewing team will be asked to start making a decision as scheduled.
 Otherwise,